Math Ed Podcast

 References are in the comments on MathEdPodcast.com.

 If you're interested in being a podcast contributor in the future, please contact Sam at firstname.lastname@example.org.Episode 1711: Beth Herbel-Eisenmann and Michelle Cirillo

 Beth Herbel-Eisenmann from Michigan State University and Michelle Cirillo from the University of Delaware talk about their forthcoming set of professional development materials, Mathematics Discourse in Secondary Classrooms (MDISC), published by Math Solutions.
 Co-authors: Michael Steele, Samuel Otten, and Kate JohnsonEpisode 1710: Matthew Inglis

 Matthew Inglis from Loughborough University (UK) discusses his book, Does mathematical study develop logical thinking?
 Testing the Theory of Formal Discipline, published by World Scientific (with co-author Nina Attridge).

 See the comments for references mentioned during the interview

 *Send in your audio submissions for the 100th episode special to ottensa AT missouri DOT edu by October 10th.

 Interviews with mathematics education researchers about recent studies.
 Hosted by Samuel Otten, University of Missouri.

-Sam is an assistant professor of mathematics education at the University of Missouri. https://sites.google.com/site/samuelottenonline/
+Sam is an associate professor of mathematics education at the University of Missouri. https://sites.google.com/site/samuelottenonline/

 Your donations make this